decipher2k/Clientside-Predictor-for-Godot/README.txt

 ===================================

 Dummy states to implement into state machine: (!!!
 Untested !!!
-Please write GitHub issue in case of failure)
+Please write GitHub issue in case of failure) These have to be called from the client.
+Only states of nodes with client's ID can be changed, and the states will be replicated over the network.

 var dummyNode:ClientsidePredictionDummy=get_tree().find_node("DummyCollection").get_node(nodeID)